yminsky/core-hello-world/README.md

       [-help]        print this help text and exit (alias: -?)

-    core-hello-world $ ./hello_world.native -hello "Goodbye" -world "Yellow Brick Road" Goodbye Yellow Brick Road!
+    core-hello-world $ ./hello_world.exe -hello "Goodbye" -world "Yellow Brick Road" Goodbye Yellow Brick Road!

 Hello World client/server
 -------------------------

-The next example is a pair of programs: `hello_server.native` and `hello_client.native`.
+The next example is a pair of programs: `hello_server.exe` and `hello_client.exe`.
 The server will accept requests via the `Async.Rpc` library, and the client dispatches them.
 The RPC is
 trivial: the client sends a string, and the server attaches " World!" to the end of it and sends the result back.